Alphorn: Construction and qualities

-Accomplished alphornists can command a range of nearly three octaves, consisting of the 2nd through the 16th partials.
-The availability of the higher tones is due in part to the relatively small diameter of the bore of the mouthpiece and tubing in relation to the overall length of the horn.
+Accomplished alphornists can command a range of nearly four octaves, consisting of the 1st through the 16th partials.
+The 1st, the fundamental so-called pedal tone for example C2, is rarely played.

+Notes for the alphorn are usually written in C for simplicity, even though most alphorns have a fundamental tone of F#1 in Switzerland and F1 in Germany, that is 6, respectively 7, halftones below C2.
+This way the same notes can be used for all alphorns.

-The well-known "Ranz des Vaches" (score; audio) is a traditional Swiss melody often heard on the alphorn.
-The song describes the time of bringing the cows to the high country at milk making time.
+The well-known "Ranz des Vaches" (score) is a traditional Swiss melody often heard on the alphorn.
+It was traditionally used for calling cows from the pastures at milking time.
 Rossini introduced the "Ranz des Vaches" into his masterpiece William Tell, along with many other melodies scattered throughout the opera in vocal and instrumental parts that are well-suited to the alphorn.
 Brahms wrote to Clara Schumann that the inspiration for the dramatic entry of the horn in the introduction to the last movement of his First Symphony was an alphorn melody he heard while vacationing in the Rigi area of Switzerland.
 For Clara's birthday in 1868 Brahms sent her a greeting that was to be sung with the melody.